“Can content marketing drive sales?”

 Call to action for BOFU contentContent at the bottom of the funnel drives conversion, but usually very little traffic.
 Click To Tweet

-At the purchase stage, you can directly ask buyers to try or buy your product.
+At this stage, directly ask buyers to try or buy your product.
 That’s exactly what Fieldboom does at the end of it’s articles.

 How to use the funnel in your content strategy?

 How you implement the content marketing funnel depends on your goals.

 If you’re just getting started or need traffic, you’ll need a mix of top and middle of the funnel content.
 On the other hand if you’re already getting traffic, a mix of middle and bottom stage content will get you conversions.

 Your content strategy will also depend on your business type.

 For example, if you’re a B2C e-commerce store, you’ll need to focus more on the top-end of the funnel.
 On the other hand B2B businesses (which don’t need a lot of traffic) can focus on the middle and bottom stages of the funnel.